IsaacVerm/vineyard/README.md

 Based on this probability notifications are sent.

 A secundary goal is to visualize the actions taken, input variables and mildew probability.

-## Verification model

-The dependent variable (the presence of downy mildew) is not present in the data set provided.
-It is thus impossible to verify the model.

-## Data sources

-## Data contract

 ## Requirements